COMBINE-lab/salmon/doc/source/alevin.rst

 The list of mitochondrial genes which are to be used as a feature for CB whitelising naive Bayes classification.

+.. note:: It is generally advisable to not use nuclear mitrochondrial genes in this as they can be both up and/or down regulated which might cancel out the usefulness of this feature.
+Please check issue `#367 <https://github.com/COMBINE-lab/salmon/issues/367>`_ in salmon repo to know more about it.

 """"""""""""
 ``--rrna``
 """"""""""""